peace-and-protection/Peace-and-Protection/pp-readme.txt

    SCRIPT, THEMES folders including the files kicks.txt, pp-faq.txt pp-readme.txt, quits.txt and whatsnew.txt) to your
    %appdata%\mIRC folder.
+3) Turn off script confirmation warning.
+In Options>Other>Confirm...
+   Uncheck "Confirm when using a command that may run a script."
-3) In your status window, type /load -rs script\first.mrc (and press Enter)
+4) In your status window, type /load -rs script\first.mrc (and press Enter)
-4) Any time mIRC asks if you'd like to run initialization commands, click "Yes".
+5) Any time mIRC asks if you'd like to run initialization commands, click "Yes".
-5) mIRC will restart once or twice while installing PnP.
+6) mIRC will restart once or twice while installing PnP.
    Then you are ready to go!

 If mIRC crashes any time during this installation, you should